DanalEstes/ChilipepprOfflineProxy/README.md

 2. Linux
   * a.
 Download the PERL source.
 Put it where you can find it.
   * b.
 Edit the header of the source file to add the proper first line for your system.
 This is usually something like **#!/usr/local/bin/perl**
-3. Mac
+3. Mac OSX
   * Coming Soon.
+If you already know how to run PERL programs from the command line on your Mac, go for it!
 4. Other
   * Do whatever it takes to run a PERL program on your platform.